-As a matter of fact, the influence is so evident that some may even call the Arcadia a “rip-off.”
+The influence is so evident that some may even call the Arcadia a “rip-off.”

 Consider this.
-The German model comes equipped with the same swallow-style hour and minute hands; same chronograph chapter ring on the inner bezel, applied Arabic numerals of the same typeface; and even the small seconds sub-dial at 9 o’clock, which is considerably smaller than the pair of chronograph totalizers at 6 o’clock and 12 o’clock, looks like it was inspired by a version of the IWC Portuguese Perpetual Calendar!
+The German model comes equipped with the same swallow-style hour and minute hands; same chronograph chapter ring on the inner bezel, applied Arabic numerals of the same typeface; and even the small seconds sub-dial at 9 o’clock, which is considerably smaller than the pair of chronograph totalizers at 6 o’clock and 12 o’clock, looks like it was inspired by a version of the iconic IWC Portuguese Perpetual Calendar!

 The first of all, it is powered by a time-tested ETA 7750 automatic chronograph movement, which is accurate, reliable, and easy to service.

-Archimede Arcadia Chronograph automatic chronograph watch specification
+Archimede Arcadia Chronograph specification

 Price: €975 — €1095 (including VAT, not including shipping)